 Cooper and Bilbrey, P.C. represents clients involved in disputes over personal injury or cargo damage arising out of a carrier’s negligence.
-With almost fifty years of combined litigation experience, we have the knowledge to assist with a variety of transportation related cases, including:
+With decades of combined litigation experience, we have the knowledge to assist with a variety of transportation related cases, including:

 - Freight claims against carriers under the Carmack Amendment;

 - Carriage of Goods by Sea Act claims against steamship lines or downstream carriers;